 When you make it to us, be sure to stop by the Visit Fairfield County Ohio office, located downtown at 158 W. Wheeling Street.
 They have lots of great suggestions and materials to help you make the most of your time with us!

 Our Lancaster history is filled with art and adventure, farming and manufacturing.
-We’re home to Anchor Hocking, making American glass right here since 1905; the Decorative Arts Center of Ohio; the Ohio Glass Museum and Glass Blowing Shop where you can drop in for a glassmaking class and see the giant glass ball we’ll drop here to ring in 2020 at our downtown New Year’s Eve celebration; Art & Clay on Main where you can paint your own pottery and get a great coffee at Square Seven Coffee House (inside Art & Clay); Two Broke Artists where you can take a painting class; and our local craft brewery is a couple blocks from us on Chestnut Street – Double Edge Brewing Company.
+We’re home to Anchor Hocking, making American glass right here since 1905; the Decorative Arts Center of Ohio; the Ohio Glass Museum and Glass Blowing Shop where you can drop in for a glassmaking class; Art & Clay on Main where you can paint your own pottery and get a great coffee at Square Seven Coffee House (inside Art & Clay); and our local craft brewery is a couple blocks from us on Chestnut Street – Double Edge Brewing Company.

 The Keller Market House is a block off Main Street and is home to local and Ohio-sourced grocery and craft goods including locally-sourced coffee from Koffee Geeks in Laurelville, Ohio and Ohio wines.
 The weekly Lancaster Farmer’s Market happens behind Keller Market from spring to fall and the team is always bringing something fun like the Bloody Mary Bar where you can pick up garnishes for your beverage from the vendors and enjoy a walk around the fresh flower stall, fresh produce, baked goods, jams and crafts.

 Our restaurant and bar scene is thriving – lots of great choices for before, during or after your visit with us!
 You’re welcome to purchase your favorite beverages (hard or soft) from our neighbors and bring them in a special Destination Downtown Lancaster cup to Rabbit & Rocket!
-Be sure to check out Ale House 1890, Four Reasons Bakery Cafe, The Well, O’Huid’s Gaelic Pub, Bob’s Backyard Barbeque, Santino’s (lunch only), JB’s Downtown Grill, Main Street Bistro (formerly Shaw’s) and game day is always fun at Bootlegger’s.
+Be sure to check out Ale House 1890, Provisions Bakery & Deli, The Well, O’Huid’s Gaelic Pub, Bob’s Backyard Barbeque, Santino’s (lunch only), JB’s Downtown Grill, The Downtown Bistro & Bar 123 (formerly Shaw’s), L-City Coffee (serving locally roasted Koffee Geeks Coffee from Laurelville) and game day is always fun at Bootlegger’s.